-8.314.5.15 DDW COVERED WAIVER SERVICES [FOR IDENTIFIED POPULATION 18 YEARS
+8.314.5.15 DDW COVERED WAIVER SERVICES FOR IDENTIFIED POPULATION 18 YEARS OF

-OF AGE AND OLDER]: The DDW program is limited to the number of federally authorized unduplicated eligible recipient (UDR) positions and program funding.
+AGE AND OLDER: The DDW program is limited to the number of federally authorized unduplicated eligible recipient (UDR) positions and program funding.
 All DDW covered services in an ISP must be authorized by DOH.
 DDW services must be provided in accordance with all requirements set forth by DOH DDW service definition, all requirements outlined in the DDW service standards, and the applicable NMAC rules, supplements and guidance.
-Services for individuals under the age of 21 must be coordinated with and shall not duplicate other services such as the medicaid school-based services program, the MAD early periodic screening diagnosis and treatment (EPSDT) program, or the early childhood education and care department (ECECD) family infant toddler (FIT) program.
-Services offered through the New Mexico public education department (PED), the Individuals with Disabilities Education Act (IDEA), the New Mexico division of vocational rehabilitation (DVR), the Rehabilitation Act, the Workforce Innovation and Opportunities Act (WIOA), the New Mexico department of workforce solutions (DWS) must be utilized prior to accessing funding from the DDW.
 DDW covers the following services for a specified and limited number of waiver eligible recipients as a cost effective alternative to institutionalization in an ICF-IID.